 - WinRM command completion

-- Colorization on output messages (can be disabled optionally)
+- Colorization on prompt and output messages (can be disabled optionally)

 - Trap capturing to avoid accidental shell exit on Ctrl+C

 - Improvements on gemspec file and in ruby code using Rubocop (Thanks noraj)

 - Fixed issues with download and upload commands